AbdullahSaif-code/AutoML-Data-Prep-Modeling/README.md

    ```

 ## Usage
-1. Run the Flask application:
+1. Run the Streamlit application:
    ```
-   python src/app.py
+   streamlit run src/app.py
    ```

-2. Open your web browser and navigate to `http://127.0.0.1:5000` to access the application.
+2. The app will open in your default web browser, or you can navigate to the URL shown in the terminal (usually `http://localhost:8501`).

 ## Features
-- **Data Preprocessing**: Load datasets, view data summaries, handle null values, and apply encoding.
+- **Data Preprocessing**: Upload datasets, view data summaries, handle null values, change data types, and apply encoding.
-- **Model Training**: Select features and target variables, choose problem types, and evaluate model performance.
+- **Model Training**: Select features and target variables, choose problem types (classification/regression), train models, and view evaluation metrics.
-- **Model Export**: Export trained models in various formats as per user requirements.
+- **Model Export**: Export trained models in `joblib` or `pickle` format and download processed data.

 ## Contributing
 Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.
+Please submit a pull request or open an issue for any enhancements or bug fixes.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.